Lyre's American Malt 700mLLAM7001

 - Product of Australia

+Lyre's spirits don't just mimic, they have their own distinction as a premium, non-alcoholic beverage.
 A unique non-alcoholic spirit that captures the flavours of a gently mellowed American Bourbon Malt.
-A soft flavoured beverage with vanilla undertones and toasted nuts and herbal notes producing a complex, rounded long tasting finish.
+This Lyre's non-alcoholic spirit gives a soft flavoured beverage with vanilla undertones and toasted nuts and herbal notes producing a complex, rounded long tasting finish.
 Mix with a soft drink or enjoy solo.

 I confess that I am quite partial when it comes to Lyre's products so read carefully and don't read into it more that what I'm writing.
 If you drink this neat it does not taste like bourbon. you CAN taste that it is supposed to be a bourbon-like drink. it's just hard to bring out all the aromas; they're quite subtle.
 After drinking it for a while I have learned to appreciate it for what it is neat, but it is often better as an old fashioned.
 In a cocktail, though, it is hard to tell that it is not the real thing.
 A word of caution, milk will quickly **** all the flavour and odour of it, so if you're making a milky drink with it, add the American Malt right before serving.
 It will last maybe 30 minutes there.
 For example, I made a batch of homemade non-alcoholic bailey's and by the next day I could not taste the american Malt or the Dark Cane Spirit (also lyre's).
 The night before, thought it was awesome.
 So, for a mixer or cocktail I would definitely recommend it, but drinking it neat or on the rocks is not for everyone (although I have learned to like it).